Vikki Wiercinski

 Small-scale nuclear can also be used as part of Alberta’s coal phaseout.
 Alberta used to be dependent on coal electricity, but starting with the Notley government and continuing today, coal is being replaced largely by natural gas (with a smaller contribution from wind, solar and biomass).
 But since natural gas produces half the GHG emissions of coal, and nuclear’s emissions are roughly equivalent to renewables, replacing coal with nuclear would be better for Alberta’s environment.

-Theresa McClenaghan, the executive director and counsel at the Canadian Environmental Law Association, says no.
+Executive director and counsel at the Canadian Environmental Law Association

 Canada’s nuclear industry has generated hype of late, especially around small modular reactors.
 Almost $100-million has been given by the federal government to private companies, and agreements are in place to support SMRs in New Brunswick, Ontario, Saskatchewan and Alberta.
 But new nuclear energy is unnecessary, introduces serious risks and will delay genuine climate action.